Sleaker/deadair_eco_no_da_wares/README.md

 - It is very helpful to have a debug log with the debug options enabled.
 - Include your mod list in any bug reports.
 There are a lot of poorly written mods out there.
 - Best place to contact me is via @ on Egosoft Discord modding channel.
-## Why the mods were combined
-The more separate mods I maintain, the more work it is and the more things I have to consider when making changes which greatly limits potential changes.
-I am not a programmer by trade and am not supported by anyone.
-This is purely an interest and hobby of mine.
-If you like some changes but not others, there are ways to remove some of them without affecting other changes.